TheineAddict/Null-Expected/tests/visual/README.md

 ## How It Works

 1. Tests navigate to each page and wait for network idle
+2. Wait for specific loading states to complete:
+   - Landing page: Waits for "Loading featured posts..." to disappear
+   - Blog page: Waits for "Loading posts..." to disappear
+3. Verify content is present (either articles or empty state messages)
+4. Disable animations for consistent screenshots
-2. Full page screenshots are captured
+5. Full page screenshots are captured
-3. Screenshots are compared against baseline images
+6. Screenshots are compared against baseline images
-4. Tests fail if visual differences exceed threshold (100 pixels)
+7. Tests fail if visual differences exceed threshold (100 pixels)

+## Loading State Handling

+The tests are designed to handle multiple page states:

+- **Content loaded successfully**: Verifies articles are present
+- **Empty state**: Verifies empty state messages are shown
+- **Loading**: Explicitly waits for loading to complete before capturing

+This ensures reliable tests even when:
+- Data loading is slow
+- No blog posts exist
+- Featured posts are not available

 ## Handling Changes